 The National Chiang Kai-shek Memorial Hall commemorates the life and career of one of the Republic of China’s most prominent and world-renowned figures.
-The dramatic white marble structure contains an extensive library and museum as well as a spacious hall with a large statue of the man himself and a regular guard-mounting ceremony, making it a popular tourist attraction for domestic and international visitors.
+The dramatic white marble structure contains an extensive library and museum.
+There's also a spacious hall with a large statue of the man himself and a regular guard-mounting ceremony, making it a popular tourist attraction for domestic and international visitors.

-The imposing building, with its pagoda-like blue, octagonal glass roof, is situated in a 250,000-sqm park in the heart of the city, with the National Theatre and National Concert Hall sharing the park and the National Central Library and the Presidential Office Building nearby.
-The gardens of the park are beautifully landscaped, with ornamental bridges crossing ponds and waterfalls, all surrounded by well-tended flower beds where the prominent colour is red (which, combined with the blue and white building, give you the colours of the national flag).
+The imposing building, with its pagoda-like blue, octagonal glass roof, is in a 250,000-sq m park in the heart of the city, with the National Theatre and National Concert Hall sharing the park while the National Central Library and the Presidential Office Building are nearby.
+The gardens of the park are beautifully landscaped, with ornamental bridges crossing ponds and waterfalls, all surrounded by well-tended flower beds where the prominent colour is red (which, combined with the blue and white building, give you the colours of the Taiwanese flag).

 Once you climb the 89 steps to the entrance of the National Chiang Kai-shek Memorial Hall (one for each year of Chiang’s life), the ground floor exhibits will guide you through the life of the historic figure.
 Chiang Kai-shek rose from army officer to President of the Republic of China.
 He led Republic forces during the Second World War and, after defeat by Chinese Communists in the civil war that followed, led his followers to Taiwan where he founded the ROC as we know it today.